tiendu/tiendu.github.io/_posts/2026-06-07-something-is-missing-eng.md

 Notice your own life before it becomes a memory.

 Because memory is strange.
 Most of life disappears without announcing itself.
-You don’t know you’re seeing a place for the last time.
-You don’t know a conversation is the final one until much later.
-Entire years vanish into routines while you’re busy looking ahead to whatever comes next.
+You don't know you're seeing a place for the last time.
+You don't know a conversation is the final one until much later.
+Entire years vanish into routines while you're busy looking ahead to whatever comes next.

 One day the apartment you complained about becomes the apartment you miss.
-The job you couldn’t wait to leave becomes a story you tell.
+The job you couldn't wait to leave becomes a story you tell.
 The people you assumed would always be around slowly drift away, move away, grow older, or simply become part of a chapter that ended without anyone noticing.

-Maybe that’s why the obsession with the future feels so dangerous sometimes.
+Maybe that's why the obsession with the future feels so dangerous sometimes.

-We’re always preparing for life.
+We're always preparing for life.

 Preparing to be happier.